TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 On a side note, many operating systems enjoy or even require "aligned access" for performance and other reasons.
 Namely we should make sure that every "(user memory)" address sits on a 16-byte aligned address.
-All this means is that as we create HNH/HNF, we should do it in a way where the location of the user memory looks something like `0xABCD0000` (i.e., the address ends in four zeroes, indicating it's evenly divisible by 16).
+All this means is that as we create HNH/HNF, we should do it in a way where the location of the user memory looks something like `0x6789ABC0` (i.e., the address ends in 0b0000, indicating it's evenly divisible by 16).
 Since the memory page itself is 16-byte aligned, but we have a leading HNH before the actual user memory, we need to do things like:

 - Artificially introduce padding before the first HNH in a set of page(s) to ensure that